Estimated reading time: 16 minutes

-We like to calculate our net worth every month so we know if we are still on track.
+We like calculating our monthly net worth to know if we are still on track.

-Some of you may not include vehicles like we do or leave out assets inside the home as we have.
+Some of you may not include vehicles as we do or leave out assets inside the home as we have.

 You might be that person that believes that your house should be excluded.

 It depends on what you want to calculate or what you can sell today and make money for tomorrow.

 Determining your net worth is relatively easy as you know your monthly financial numbers.

 Net Worth is adding up all your assets (what you own) and then taking away your liabilities (what you owe), giving you a net worth number.